yys123456/arap-deformation/readme.md

 ## ARAP deformation
 ### Description
-This is a rough implementation of <a href="https://igl.ethz.ch/projects/ARAP/arap_web.pdf">As-Rigid-As-Possible Surface Modeling (SGP2007)</a> using uniform laplacian
+This is a dirty implementation of <a href="https://igl.ethz.ch/projects/ARAP/arap_web.pdf">As-Rigid-As-Possible Surface Modeling (SGP2007)</a> using uniform laplacian
 ### Usage
 Work in vs2017 release mode, after hitting the generate solution button, shader files need to be copied into `x64/Release` to make it work, use command `./arap.exe your/path/to/the/mesh.obj`